Enforcing Convergence in Sensitivity-based Distributed Programming via Transformed Primal-Dual Updates: Algorithmic Analysis

 \subsection{A practical parameter tuning guideline}

-So far, three algorithmic parameters have been introduced: The primal step size $\alpha$, the dual step size $\beta$, and the penalty parameter $\rho$.
-These parameters need to be tuned to achieve satisfactory performance of Algorithm \ref{alg:SENSI_search_direction}.
-Fortunately, Theorem~\ref{th:conv} together with the underlying assumptions implicitly provides tuning guidelines for good local performance.
-However, these depend on the central KKT point $\vm p\inds$ which is not known beforehand such that we formulate the conditions in terms of some point $\vm p \in \mathcal{B}_r(\vm p\inds)$.
-A natural choice is the initial guess $\vm p^0$ or alternatively a small set of randomly sampled points.
-This reformulation is justified due to the continuity of all involved functions in $ \mathcal{B}_r(\vm p\inds)$.
-The following list summarizes the steps. \begin{enumerate}[1)] \item Choose the smallest possible penalty $\rho\geq 0$ such that $\nablaxx L_i(\vm x_i, \vm \lambda_i, \vm \mu_i, \Ni{x}) + \rho \vm I \succ\vm 0$ for all $\agents$. \item Perform Step 4 of Algorithm \ref{alg:SENSI_search_direction} and collect all local quantities.
+Algorithm~\ref{alg:SENSI_search_direction} involves three tuning parameters: the primal step size $\alpha$, the dual step size $\beta$, and the penalty parameter $\rho_i$.
+Theorem~\ref{th:conv} and its assumptions provide implicit guidelines for selecting them to achieve good local performance.
+Since these conditions depend on the unknown KKT point $\vm p^\star$, we instead evaluate them at some $\vm p\in\mathcal{B}_r(\vm p^\star)$, e.g., the initial guess $\vm p^0$ or a small set of sampled points.
+This is justified by continuity of the involved functions on $\mathcal{B}_r(\vm p^\star)$.
+The resulting tuning procedure is summarized below. \begin{enumerate}[1)] \item Choose the smallest possible penalty $\rho_i\geq 0$ such that $\nablaxx L_i(\vm x_i, \vm \lambda_i, \vm \mu_i, \Ni{x}) + \rho_i \vm I \succ\vm 0$ for all $\agents$. \item Perform Step 4 of Algorithm \ref{alg:SENSI_search_direction} and collect all local quantities.
 Choose the dual step size $\beta>0$ as

 with $ \vm {\bar x} = \vm x + \vm s$, $\vm J(\vm x) := [\nabla_{\vm x}\trans \vm g(\vm x), \nabla_{\vm x}\trans \vm h(\vm x)]\trans$, and $\vm {\bar K}=\diag([\mathds{1}\trans, \vm \kappa\trans])$ where $\mathds{1} \in \mathbb{R}^{n_g}$ is a unity vector. \item Choose $\alpha\in(0,1)$ such that $\max_i\{|1 - \alpha \lambda_i|\}<1$ for all eigenvalues $\lambda_i$, $i\in \mathbb{N}_{[0,p]}$ of $ \vm A(\vm p)$. \end{enumerate} Although these steps do not offer convergence guarantees, they provide a principled initial estimate for the parameters, upon which further refinement can be based.
 Importantly, when the central NLP \eqref{eq:central_NLP} is an equality-constrained QP, these guidelines are independent of $\vm p$ and hold globally.